codingbrucy/cse130_capability_showcase/README.md

 # cse130_capability_showcase
-a folder of personal projects demonstrating my understanding of C language and various DSAs.
+this is a folder of personal projects demonstrating my understanding of C language and various DSAs.